How to turn an old window into a mirror.

-Several weeks ago, hubs and I went to a local ReStore looking for some cabinet doors for our kitchen reno.
+Several weeks ago, hubs and I went to a local ReStore looking for some cabinet doors for our kitchen remodel.
 We didn’t find any doors that day but I did find this old wooden window that I liked for $1.50.
 I wasn’t sure what I would do with it but I figured for $1.50, I would take it home and try to use it somewhere.
-You can check out my shopping haul here.

 This week I spent some time rearranging my small entryway to try to gain more room (a never-ending quest).
 I thought about removing the small chest that sits next to the entryway bench but it’s used for storage and it also holds a lamp, that’s a necessity, so removing it is not an option.
 Instead I decided to remove the matching mirror and try something different.
 It won’t give me more room but it will be a different, lighter look.